- Code THAI3002

 - Areas of interest Asian Languages

 Thai 5 is an Upper Intermediate level course.
-Students read and listen to a range of short-and-medium-length authentic written texts and audio-visual media.
-Excerpts of literary texts are introduced for figurative meaning exercises.
-Students discuss and write coherently on a range of selected contemporary issues such as popular culture, economic disparity, gender diversity, environment and politics.
-They compare and contrast these topics to the Australian context.
-Students identify relevant information from the Internet for class activities and assignments.
-The course builds vocabulary and understanding of complex grammatical construction through written exercises, oral presentation, and spontaneous translation tasks.
-Students are able to converse on a range of concrete topics and pre-exposed abstract topics with native speakers with less strain from either party.
+Students are exposed to a range of short-and-medium-length authentic written texts and audio-visual media in Thai.
+Excerpts of Thai literary texts are introduced for figurative meaning exercises.
+Throughout the course, students identify relevant information from Thai websites for class activities and assignments.
+The course builds vocabulary and understanding of complex grammatical construction through written exercises, theme-based discussion, oral presentation, and translation tasks.
+Students discuss and write coherently on a range of selected contemporary issues such as Thai popular culture, economic disparity, gender diversity, environment and politics, and are able to compare and contrast these topics to their own cultural and national contexts.
+By the end of the course, students gain a more nuanced understanding of dynamic Thai culture and communicate in spoken and written langauge on a range of concrete and pre-exposed abstract topics with native Thai speakers with less strain from either party.

 Upon successful completion, students will have the knowledge and skills to:

-- Use an active vocabulary of around 1,800 items.
+- Use an active Thai vocabulary of around 1,800 items.

-- Recognise and produce phrase and sentence structures that enable them to converse and write extended passages on a range of concrete topics and pre-exposed abstract topics.
+- Recognise and produce phrase and sentence structures used in extended passages on a range of concrete topics and pre-exposed abstract topics in Thai.

-- Read and listen to a range of selected-length authentic written texts and audio-visual media with use of a dictionary.
+- Read and listen to a range of authentic Thai written texts and audio-visual media with the use of a dictionary.

-- Converse and write comparatively on a range of selected contemporary issues.
+- Converse and write comparatively on a range of selected contemporary issues in Thai.